marijnkoolen/reading-impact-model/docs/impact.md

 itself.

-Example Sentence Negative Feeling: <span classname="sentence-text">
+Example Sentence Negative Feeling:
-*"What I didn't enjoy was the epistolary form the book took."* </span>
+*"What I didn't enjoy was the epistolary form the book took."*

 This sentence indicates negative feeling because the reviewer *"didn't